.

 Funding

-There is approximately $35 million in funding available through FY 2023 AHTF.
+Up to $34.5 million in funding is available for FY 2026 AHTF.
 Each award is three years (36 months) in duration.
 Recipients may receive a maximum of $4 million per award.
 There is no local match.

 Need more information on how to apply to any of our programs?